 What Is A Lease Line Of Credit?

-We often think in terms of insurance for expensive items we already own, but when it comes to anticipated future expenses, we usually only think in terms of savings.
-Businesses that expect to replace equipment in the near future, however, can prepare for those expenses in another way: by seeking a lease line of credit.
+We usually think about saving for future expenses.
+But businesses that expect to replace equipment in the near future can plan for those costs in another way: by seeking a lease line of credit.

 Table of Contents

-Before getting into exactly what it means in the context of leasing, let’s take a quick look at what a line of credit is more generally.
+Before getting into exactly how it applies to leasing, let’s take a quick look at what a line of credit is more generally.

-If you have a credit card, you’ve made use of what’s sometimes called a revolving line of credit.
-That is, you can make any number of purchases with the card so long as they add up to less than the card’s limit.
-As you pay off those purchases, you free up credit which you can then use later on.
+If you have a credit card, you’ve already used a revolving line of credit.
+You can make multiple purchases with the card as long as they stay within your credit limit.
+As you pay off those purchases, you free up credit to use later.

 Credit cards aren’t the only type of line of credit, however.
 Many banks offer personal and business lines of credit.
-These tend to have lower interest rates than credit cards do but are significantly more difficult to obtain.
-They may also have annual or access fees associated with them, which make them slightly less ideal for spur-of-the-moment purchases.
+These tend to have lower interest rates than credit cards do, but are often more difficult to obtain.
+They may also have annual or access fees associated with them, which make them slightly less convenient for quick, unplanned purchases.

 The big advantage offered by lines of credit is that the funds are available when you need them.
-Installment credit (loans, leases, etc), on the other hand, usually must be applied for as you need it, making it difficult to use if you have a number of unexpected expenses come up within a relatively short period of time.
+Installment credit (loans, leases, etc.), on the other hand, usually must be applied for as you need it, which can be limiting if multiple expenses come up at once.

-For businesses that want to have to have a monetary cushion, a line of credit can offer peace of mind.
-Just be aware that, unlike those of installment loans, interest rates on lines of credit are often not fixed.
+For businesses that want to have a financial cushion, a line of credit can offer peace of mind.
+Terms and costs can vary, and rates may be fixed or variable depending on the structure.

-Normally, when you lease equipment you’re selecting an item or items and getting a price from a vendor.
+Normally, when you lease equipment, you’re selecting an item and getting a price from a vendor.
 You bring that quote to your lessor, who will then finance the cost of the equipment plus incidental soft costs like shipping.
-For all intents and purposes, that’s usually the end of the story (there are notable exceptions) until the end of your leasing term, when you either pay your residual, re-lease, return, or sell the equipment.
-While you can choose from any number of lease agreements to tailor the exact terms of your contract, what you generally can’t do is add leases and equipment to your existing lease.

-A lease line of credit addresses that issue.
-Rather than financing a specific piece of equipment, the lender will grant you a line of credit for a limited period of time–a year is common.
+A lease line of credit — also known as an equipment line of credit — addresses that issue.
+Rather than financing a specific piece of equipment, the lender will grant you a line of credit with a limited draw period (often 6 to 12 months).
 Similar to a personal or business line of credit, you’ll be given a credit cap.
-For the life of the lease line of credit, you can initiate leases with different companies, for different types of equipment, up to your credit limit.
+For the life of the lease line of credit, you can initiate multiple equipment leases (typically through the same lessor or approved vendors).

-Before you sign the paperwork for your lease line of credit, you should try to get a sense of what its limitations and costs are.
-Questions you may want to ask include:
+Before you sign the paperwork for your lease line of credit, make sure you understand the costs and limitations.
+Questions to ask include:

 - Can I choose different types of leases for different equipment?
 You may want a conditional sales agreement for an asset you want to keep and an operating lease for an item you anticipate returning.